Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 * **frontendIPConfiguration**: [SubResource](#subresource)
 * **frontendPort**: int: The port for the external endpoint.
 Port numbers for each rule must be unique within the Load Balancer.
 Acceptable values range from 1 to 65534.
 * **idleTimeoutInMinutes**: int: The timeout for the TCP idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to TCP.
-* **protocol**: 'Tcp' | 'Udp': The transport protocol for the external endpoint.
+* **protocol**: 'Tcp' | 'Udp' | string: The transport protocol for the external endpoint.
 Possible values are 'Udp' or 'Tcp'
 * **provisioningState**: string: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.

 ## PublicIPAddress